 We called the actions genocide.
 Our findings were published in the report “Darfur: Assault on Survival.”

-Our findings were published in the report “Darfur: Assault on Survival;” the use of rape by the Janjaweed militias in concert with the government of Sudan is well documented in the report “The Use of Rape as a Weapon of War in the Conflict in Darfur, Sudan.”
-In 2009, in partnership with the Harvard Humanitarian Initiative, PHR produced “Nowhere to Turn: Failure to Protect, Support and Assure Justice for Darfuri Women,” documenting the scope and long-term impact of rape and other sexual violence experienced by these women.
+Another PHR report, “The Use of Rape as a Weapon of War in the Conflict in Darfur, Sudan,” documents a campaign of rape by the Janjaweed militias in concert with the government of Sudan.
+Our work in 2009, in partnership with the Harvard Humanitarian Initiative, culminated in another exposé entitled: “Nowhere to Turn: Failure to Protect, Support and Assure Justice for Darfuri Women,” documenting the scope and long-term impact of rape and other sexual violence experienced by these women.

-PHR’s work in the region spurred the Stop Mass Rape in Darfur and Chad campaign and the Darfur Survival Campaign, which mobilized health professionals, students, and members of the general public to press for urgently needed security in Darfur and for the prosecution of perpetrators by the International Criminal Court for the crime of genocide.
+PHR’s work in the region spurred the Stop Mass Rape in Darfur and Chad campaign and the Darfur Survival Campaign, which mobilized health professionals, students, and members of the general public to press for urgently needed security in Darfur and for the prosecution of perpetrators by the ICC for the crime of genocide.

 PHR was also a member of the Save Darfur Coalition, a group of more than 190 religious, political, and human rights organizations to raise awareness and mobilize a response to the atrocities in the region.